AleksandarBayrev/general-linux-fixes/Debian-Testing-HowTO.md

 # Install `acpi` to check battery status (on laptops)
 # Install `upower` to check battery status (on laptops) and enable `upower` service
 # Install `ttf-mscorefonts-installer` to add Microsoft fonts
-# IMPORTANT!!! - Upgrade system with `sudo apt dist-upgrade`
+# IMPORTANT!!! - Upgrade system with `sudo aptitude dist-upgrade`